tolnaiz/garmin-venu3-vs-viatom-o2ring/README.md

 ```

 ## Usage
-Garmin data can be exported from https://connect.garmin.com/ using the endpoint:
+Garmin data can be extracted from https://connect.garmin.com/ using the endpoint:
 https://connect.garmin.com/sleep-service/sleep/dailySleepData?date=2025-03-07&nonSleepBufferMinutes=60